And they lived happily ever after

 So, back to my always-negative stories, here’s one with a ton of luck, nice and helpful people, a proud Mum and her skillful Favourite Son:

 Once upon a time, the Favourite Son and his Mother had agreed to hike together in the Karwendel mountains.
-The Mother would arrive by car at Hinterriß and park her car there.
-Then, she would take the last bus 14 kilometers further into the valley, all the way to their hotel for the first night, the Naturhotel Die Eng.
-The Favourite Son would join her at that hotel a bit later, riding his trusty steed (a.k.a. his motorbike) all the way to the hotel deep in the valley.
+The Mother would arrive by car and the Favourite Son would join her a bit later, riding his trusty steed (a.k.a. his motorbike) all the way to the hotel deep in the valley where they would meet.
 It was way too cold for the time of year and rained relentlessly in the valley.
 Thick clouds shrouded the mountains and all sounds were muffled.

-Just as his Mother had entered the very last bus towards the Eng Hotel, her phone rang: The Favourite Son would not make it to the hotel on that night as he had just knocked a footrest off his motorbike and could no longer ride it to the meeting point!
+But as the mother approached their meeting point, the Favourite Son rang to tell her would not make it to the hotel on that night as he had just had a little accident with his motorbike about an hour’s drive away!
 What misfortune.
-What good luck, however, that he had not even hurt a hair in the mishap!
+What good luck, however, that he had not even hurt a hair in the mishap.

-The next morning, they climbed up the mountain, past all the beautiful scenery, and arrived, tired and sunburnt, at Falkenhütte in the evening.
-After taking in the stunning views, they enjoyed another hearty meal before curling up in their bunk bed in the cozy wooden cabin for the night.
+Their good luck did not end there: The next morning, the weather took a turn for the better, and the sun shone down from a bright, clear blue sky as they climbed up the mountain, past all the beautiful scenery, unti they arrived, tired and sunburnt, at Falkenhütte in the evening.
+After taking in the stunning views, they enjoyed a hearty meal before curling up in their bunk bed in the cozy wooden cabin for the night.
 The next morning, they climbed all the way down again, passing by cows and more stunning scenery, hiking through forests and along the bright blue Rißbach stream, until they arrived back in Hinterriß, where they were to spend their last night.

-They took their car, grabbed another delicious meal on their way from the lovely people at Graberl-Alm, and checked into their hotel for the night, the Hotel Post in Hinterriß.
-The next day, after a good night’s rest, they set out to pick up the spare part for the motor bike.
-The tools were not loaned to the Son as promised, but the Mother and Son luckily found a bike gear shop very nearby where they purchased a small tool set with which the Son skilfully repaired his bike.
+Well-rested, they set out to pick up the spare part and repair the Son’s bike the next morning.
+They bought a small tool set with which the Son skilfully repaired his bike.
 How proud his Mother was of his good work!
-What good luck that the mother had been able to take the time to drive the Son to the repair shop and gear shop, and did not have to return to work immediately!
+What good luck that the mother had been able drive her Son to the repair shop and gear shop, and did not have to return to work immediately!
 What good luck that the sun was shining again and the Son did not have to repair his bike in the pouring rain!
 How skilful the Son had been to repair the bike himself!

 With that, the Mother and Son parted ways again; the Son mounted his bike and rode off into the sunset, while the Mother took her car to the motorway and all the way back to the Best Husband in the World without a single traffic jam.
 What good luck!